 As an enterprise foundation, part of Egmont’s profits goes to support children and young people at risk in Denmark, Norway and Sweden.
-We are committed to ensuring a good childhood and teenage life, which equip all children and young people to complete a youth education and pursue a good life.
+We are committed to ensuring a good childhood and teenage life, where all children and young people have equal opportunities to educate, participate actively in society, and create a good life.

 Dreng der blæser sæbebobler